 I'm a philosopher of the sciences with a background in scientific practice.
-That is, I studied and worked in various sciences before becoming a philosopher.
-Now I do work in the philosophy of biology, philosophy of chemistry, philosophy of science, and other aspects of science and technology studies.
+That is, I studied and worked in various scientific fields before becoming a philosopher.
+Now I work on topics in the philosophy of biology, the philosophy of chemistry, the philosophy of paleontology, other areas throughout the study of science and technology, and general philosophy of science.
 I also work on issues in biomedical ethics, environmental ethics, and research ethics.
 My general philosophical approach is to apply carefully gathered knowledge of scientific cases and practices to my own and others' assumptions about metaphysics, epistemology, and value.
-And I like to do occasional work in non-traditional aesthetics, for a bit of philosophical fun.
+I also do occasional work in non-traditional aesthetics, for a bit of philosophical fun.